Claims Already Barred Stay Barred

 The Four-Month Pause After Death

-For claims that were not yet barred at the time of death, Arizona suspends the running of the limitations period for four months.
-After that pause, the clock resumes.
-This gives the personal representative time to get organized and begin the claims process without worrying about deadlines expiring in the meantime.
+For claims that were not yet barred at the time of death, the law suspends the running of the limitations period for four months.
+After that pause, the clock resumes with any time remaining on the original deadline.
+This gives the personal representative time to get organized and begin the claims process.

-There is one important tool available: the personal representative, with the consent of all successors whose interests would be affected, may waive the statute of limitations defense.
+The personal representative, with the consent of all successors whose interests would be affected, may waive the statute of limitations defense.
 This flexibility only applies when the estate is solvent.
-It allows the personal representative to voluntarily pay a claim that might otherwise be time-barred, if doing so makes practical sense for the estate.
+It allows the representative to voluntarily pay a claim that might otherwise be time-barred, if doing so makes practical sense for the estate that arose from the obligation.

 Presenting a claim properly under A.R.S.
 14-3804 counts the same as filing a lawsuit for limitations purposes.
 This means a creditor who submits a written claim to the personal representative within the deadline has preserved their rights, even without going to court.